About Course

 - Waterside circulation system

-- Chiller selection and chiller plant design consideration
+- Chiller plant design consideration

 Who Should Attend